 The Fourth Sunday of Advent begins a brief, two-day final week of Advent.
 The reading from Micah reminds us that from the seemingly unimportant town of Bethlehem, “from you shall come forth for me one who is to be ruler in Israel.”
 Luke's gospel offers again the story of Mary's going to visit her cousin.
 Elizabeth understands immediately Mary's situation and praises God saying, “How does this happen to me, that the mother of my Lord should come to me?
 For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.”

-On Tuesday, Christmas Day, we celebrate the Nativity of the Lord.
+On Wednesday, Christmas Day, we celebrate the Nativity of the Lord.
 Whether we celebrate at midnight or early in the morning or later in the morning, we read the stories of the birth of Jesus.

-In our important feasts this week, the first on Wednesday honors the Feast of Saint Stephen, the first martyr.
+In our important feasts this week, the first on Thursday honors the Feast of Saint Stephen, the first martyr.
 Stephen was the first public witness who gave his life for his faith.
-The second feast on Thursday remembers the disciple Jesus loved, Saint John, Apostle and Evangelist.
-Friday is the Feast of the Holy Innocents, which honors the infant martyrs of Herod's jealous rage.
+The second feast on Friday remembers the disciple Jesus loved, Saint John, Apostle and Evangelist.
+Saturday is the Feast of the Holy Innocents, which honors the infant martyrs of Herod's jealous rage.
 The readings for those feasts renew their stories for us.
-Saturday is the fifth day in our eight days of celebrating Christmas - first from the First Letter of John's powerful letter about God's love for us and our love for others, and from the beginning of Luke's Gospel with the picture of the scene when Mary and Joseph present Jesus in the temple and encounter Simeon and his prophesies about the child and about Mary.
+Saturday is the fourth day in our eight days of celebrating Christmas - first from the First Letter of John's powerful letter about God's love for us and our love for others, and from the beginning of Luke's Gospel with the picture of the scene when Mary and Joseph present Jesus in the temple and encounter Simeon and his prophesies about the child and about Mary.

 The Sunday that follows Christmas is always the celebration of the Holy Family.
 There are wonderful readings from the Book of Sirach, the First Book of Samuel, and Paul’s letter to the Colossians or the First Letter of John.
 The gospel is the story of the teen aged Jesus teaching in the temple while his parents could not find him.
 Jesus goes back home with his family.
 “He went down with them and came to Nazareth, and was obedient to them; and his mother kept all these things in her heart.
 And Jesus advanced in wisdom and age and favor before God and man.”